Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Challenge-4.md

 ### Task 1: Deploy Monitoring Infrastructure

 1. You will deploy the complete monitoring infrastructure using the bicep template.
-The monitoring infrastructure includes a Log Analytics workspace, Application Insights, a secret created for Application Insights, and a monitoring dashboard.
+The monitoring infrastructure includes a Application Insights, a secret created for Application Insights, and a monitoring dashboard.

 1. Open VS Code, and execute the code.